NhatMinh0208/threatsystem/README.md

 Then clone this repo to `garrysmod/addons/darkrpmodification/lua/darkrp_modules`.

-Copy the `english.lua` file to `garrysmod/addons/darkrpmodification/lua/darkrp_language`.
+Add the translations in `english.lua` to `garrysmod/addons/darkrpmodification/lua/darkrp_language/english.lua`.

 Add the addon-specific settings in `settings.lua` to `garrysmod/addons/darkrpmodification/lua/darkrp_config/settings.lua`.